binghamchris/aws-expresslink-demo/deploy/README.md

 Connect to your Demo Badge over the USB-C connection using a serial console, such as the [serial-terminal web app](https://googlechromelabs.github.io/serial-terminal/), then copy and paste the commands from the file `set_device_endpoint.py` into the console.

 The Demo Badge should immediately attempt to connect to AWS IoT Core.
 If the attempt is successful, the message `OK 1 CONNECTED` will be displayed in the serial console.

+### 5. If applicable; verify and configure your DNS domain
+If the domain you specified for the demo web app is _not_ hosted by AWS Route 53 in the same AWS account as the CloudFormation template is deployed, follow the directions in the AWS Amplify console under the "Domain Management" menu for the demo web app to verify and activate your domain.

+For domains hosted on AWS Route 53 in the same AWS account as the CloudFormation template is deployed this is performed automatically.

+### 6. If necessary, trigger the Amplify build
+Check in the AWS Amplify console if the demo web app has been built and deployed.
+If not, trigger the build manually to deploy the demo web app.